 In April 1998, the Company adopted the 1998 Plan, which provides for the grant of stock options, restricted stock and other stock-based awards to employees, officers, directors, consultants, and advisors of the Company and its subsidiaries, including any individuals who have accepted an offer of employment.
 The Board of Directors has authority to determine the term of each option, the option price, the number of shares for which each option is granted and the rate at which each option becomes exercisable.
-As a result of subsequent amendments, the 1998 Plan currently provides that 6,118,259 shares of Common Stock may be issued pursuant to awards under the 1998 Plan.
-During 1999, the Board of Directors amended all then-outstanding options to allow holders to exercise the options prior to vesting, provided that the shares of Common Stock issued upon exercise of the option would be subject to transfer restrictions and vesting provisions that allowed the Company to repurchase unvested shares at the exercise price.
-There were no outstanding unvested shares of Common Stock under the 1998 Plan at December 31, 2007 and 2006.
+As a result of subsequent amendments, the 1998 Plan currently provides that 6,118,259 shares of common stock may be issued pursuant to awards under the 1998 Plan.
+Shares awarded under the 1998 Plan that were subsequently cancelled were available to be granted again under the 1998 Plan.
+During 1999, the Board of Directors amended all then-outstanding options to allow holders to exercise the options prior to vesting, provided that the shares of common stock issued upon exercise of the option would be subject to transfer restrictions and vesting provisions that allowed the Company to repurchase unvested shares at the exercise price.
+There were no outstanding unvested shares of common stock under the 1998 Plan at December 31, 2007 and 2006.
 Pursuant to the terms of the 1998 Plan, the Board of Directors has delegated its authority under the 1998 Plan to the Compensation Committee.
 Accordingly, the Compensation Committee administers the 1998 Plan, including granting options and other awards under the 1998 Plan.
 In addition, pursuant to the terms of the 1998 Plan, the Board of Directors has delegated to the Company's chief executive officer limited authority to grant stock options to employees without further action by the Board of Directors or the Compensation Committee.
-Options granted under the 1998 Plan generally vest in increments over four years and have a ten-year term.
+Options granted under the 1998 Plan generally vest in increments over four years and have a tenyear term.
 The Company ceased making grants under the 1998 Plan following adoption of an amendment to the 2004 Plan at its annual stockholders' meeting on May 25, 2006.
-Unexercised options under the 1998 Plan remain outstanding.